-Sweet Potato Gingerbread Waffles made with whole wheat flour, buttermilk, molasses, and scented with festive spices.
-These make perfect freezer waffles that you can simply pop in the toaster when you’re in the mood for waffles.
+Sweet Potato Gingerbread Waffles made with whole wheat flour and scented with festive spices.
+This easy recipe makes perfect healthy freezer waffles that you can simply pop in the toaster when you’re in the mood for waffles.

 When I was a kid, we were not allowed downstairs on Christmas morning until We Wish You A Merry Christmas started playing on our ancient record player.
 It was on actual vinyl, sung by Englebert Humperdinck, and set on a timer to start playing around eight o’clock in the morning.